metti/stg/doc/stg.md

 ## Merge

-If multiple (or zero) inputs are provided, then a symbol merge operation is run.
+If multiple (or zero) inputs are provided, then ABI roots from all inputs are merged.

-The resulting ABI has the union of the inputs' symbols, which must be disjoint.
+### Symbols

+Symbols must be disjoint across all inputs.

+### Types

+Merging is not yet supported with type roots.

 ## Filter